Texture bleeding is when pixels from outside a sprite’s intended boundary leak into the visible edge of the sprite.

 The Z-Buffer

 The GPU maintains a depth buffer (z-buffer) alongside the color buffer.
 Every pixel stores the depth of the closest thing rendered to it so far.
+When a new fragment arrives, the GPU compares its depth against what’s already in the buffer — if it’s further away, it gets discarded.

 Front-to-Back Pass